-Other organizations are taking point on the five-a-day campaign, including the National Cancer Institute and Center for Disease Control and Prevention, which includes a calculator to tell you how many cups of each you need depending on your age, gender and activity level .
+Other organizations are taking point on the five-a-day campaign, including the National Cancer Institute and Center for Disease Control and Prevention, which includes a calculator to tell you how many cups of each you need depending on your age, gender and activity level.

 The Benefits of Fruits and Vegetables

-Other than lowering the risk of cancer, helping to control cholesterol and fat levels, fruits and vegetables provides loads of antioxidants, which help remove free radicals from the body.
+Other than lowering the risk of cancer, helping to control cholesterol and fat levels, fruits and vegetables provide loads of antioxidants, which help remove free radicals from the body.
 Free radicals may cause cellular damage and lead to cancer.
 Free-radical wrangling antioxidants are found in all fruits and vegetables, some meat and dairy products, as well as raw nuts and seeds.

 Looking for a quick and easy way to pack antioxidants into your diet?
 Bulk up on healthy berries!
-Not only do they contain extremely high amounts of antioxidants, they contain phytochemicals.
-Don’t let the word scare you, phytochemicals are a good thing.
+Not only do they contain extremely high amounts of antioxidants, but they also contain phytochemicals.
+Don't let the word scare you, phytochemicals are a good thing.

 - James Gallagher.
 Vegetarians 'cut heart risk by 32%.
 BBC News Health.
 2013 January 30

 - Key TJ, Appleby PN, Spencer EA, Travis RC, Allen NE, Thorogood M, Mann JI.
 Cancer incidence in British vegetarians.
 Br J Cancer.
 2009 Jul 7;101(1):192-7. doi: 10.1038/sj.bjc.6605098.
 Epub 2009 Jun 16.